OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

 ----------------------------------------------------

 It is **really cumbersome** to update the SharedIO Mellanox Infiniband firmware!
+Lenovo has described a procedure `SharedIO Nvidia ConnectX-7 FW may not be reflected - Lenovo ThinkSystem SD665 V3 and SD665-N V3 <https://datacentersupport.lenovo.com/de/en/solutions/tt2312-sharedio-nvidia-connectx-7-fw-may-not-be-reflected-lenovo-thinksystem-sd665-v3-and-sd665-n-v3>`_
+which requires a power-off of both nodes in the tray.
+What isn't mentioned is that power-off actually means to do a *Virtual Reseat* (a physical reseat will also work) operation of the tray.

+Our approach is:
 If you reboot the right-hand node or update the Mellanox adapters' firmware, the Infiniband network interface on the left-hand node will disappear :-( Therefore we have developed the following procedure: